ivotron/popper2-paper/paper/paper.md

    In this paper, we present Popper, a container-native workflow engine that does not assume the presence of a Kubernetes cluster or any service other than a container engine such as Docker or Podman.
    We introduce the design and architecture of Popper and describe how it abstracts away the complexity of multiple container engines and resource managers, enabling users to focus only on writing workflow logic.
    With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, Slurm based HPC clusters, CI services, or Kubernetes based cloud computing environments.
-   To exemplify the suitability of this workflow engine, we present three case studies where we take examples from machine learning and high-performance computing and turn them into Popper workflows.
+   To exemplify the suitability of this workflow engine, we present a few case studies where we take examples from machine learning and high-performance computing and turn them into Popper workflows.
 ---

 # Introduction {#sec:intro}

 <!-- defining the problem of reproducibility in computational science -->

-Researchers working in various domains related to computational and data-intensive science upload experimental artifacts like code, figures, datasets, and configuration files, to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_] or GitHub [@github].
+Researchers working in various domains related to computational and data-intensive science upload experimental artifacts like code, figures, datasets, and configuration files, to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_], or GitHub [@github].
 According to [@stagge2019assessing], approximately 1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible.
 A 2016 study by Nature found that from a group of 1576 scientists, around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
 This problem occurs mostly due to the lack of proper documentation, missing artifacts, or encountering broken software dependencies.
-This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error prone [@sep-scientific-reproducibility].
+This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error-prone [@sep-scientific-reproducibility].

 <!-- discuss previous work -->

 Numerous existing research has tried to address the problem of reproducibility [@goodman2016does] by different means; for example, logging and tracing system calls, using workflow engines, using correctly provisioned shared and public testbeds, by recording and replaying changes from a stable initial state, among many others [@reproducibility2018acm].
 These approaches have led to the development of various tools and frameworks to address these problems of reproducibility [@piccolo2016tools; @peng2011reproducible], with scientific workflow engines being a predominant one [@stevens2013automated; @banati2015minimal; @qasha2016framework].
 A workflow engine organizes the steps of a scientific experiment as the nodes of a directed acyclic graph (DAG) and executes them in the correct order [@albrecht2012makeflow].
 Nextflow [@ditommaso_nextflow_2017], Pegasus [@deelman_pegasus_2004] and Taverna [@oinn_taverna_2004] are examples of widely used scientific workflow engines.
 But some phenomena like unavailability of third-party services, missing example input data, changes in the execution environment, insufficient documentation of workflows make it difficult for scientists to reuse workflows, resulting in _workflow decay_ [@workflow_decay].